 Where can I have an abortion?

-- Some public hospitals also provide a limited number of free abortions.
+- A public hospital (some provide a limited number of free abortions)